 A few days ago, I received just such an email.

-A woman was unsubscribing from this newsletter, citing that she was “just an average Plain Jane“, and that she could never live up the ideals talked about here and in the book Deserve What You Want.
+A woman was unsubscribing from this newsletter, citing that she was “just an average Plain Jane“, and that she could never live up the ideals talked about here.

 What intrigued me the most was that she was not so much discouraged from the hard work of deserving what SHE wanted as irritated that I would encourage men to never “settle” for any less than who THEY deserved.

 When it came right down to it, she felt that even her most valiant efforts to deserve what she wants were going to fall short.